UnicoLab/FlowyML/docs/advanced/checkpointing.md

 ### Visualizing Experiments

-The UniFlow UI provides a dedicated **Experiments** view where you can:
+The flowyml UI provides a dedicated **Experiments** view where you can:
 - View a table of all runs.
 - Filter by parameters or metrics.
 - Plot metric trends over time.